WordPress/gutenberg/packages/env/README.md

 #### Custom Port Numbers

-A custom port number so that your installation ports do not conflict with other wp-env instances.
+You can tell `wp-env` to use a custom port number so that your instance does not conflict with other `wp-env` instances.

 ```json
 {